fleetdm/fleet/handbook/company/financial-specialist.md

 Want to join the team?

-Reach out to Joanne Stableford on [Linkedin](https://www.linkedin.com/in/joanne-stableford/).
+You can [apply for this position here](https://3x3q33auqgj.typeform.com/to/ndA2wMXl) or reach out to Joanne Stableford on [LinkedIn](https://www.linkedin.com/in/joanne-stableford/).

 <meta name="maintainedBy" value="jostableford">